 Furthermore, while the elimination of pain and unnecessary difficulty is a worthy goal that shows how serious claims to access are, its focus might unduly limit the scope of possible societal gains that could be made by making room for neurodivergent thriving.
 Robert Chapman and Havi Carel note that we should expect there to be a plurality of ways of thriving, many of which have been rendered invisible due to an overly narrow focus on species-standard flourishing (Chapman and Carel 2022, pg 8).
 Access, we might think, should not just be about the elimination of suffering but also the promotion of diverse forms of thriving.

 Relatedly, it very well might be possible to habituate to an inaccessible environment over time after repeated exposure such that tolerating it does not feel all that difficult.
 Nevertheless, the situation is subpar, and neurodiversity advocates might rightly press that we want to build our social environment in ways that go beyond ensuring that they are minimally tolerable.
 Think, again, of my spouse’s willingness to carry on without subtitles.
 It might be that their preference is not that strong because they have become overly tolerant of suffering.
 It might, however, be that they have stopped experiencing their difficulty in parsing audio as a form of suffering at all, and instead have come to see it as a tragic fact of life that they will often have to watch things with no subtitles.
 It may not be especially difficult to carry on and manage trying to enjoy watching television this way because their past difficult experiences may have led them to complacent comfort in the fact that they simply will have to try to piece things together with the scraps they have—they hardly know any other way.
 Meanwhile, my level of frustration when attempting to watch television with subtitles, however, might be fairly high.
 The level of difficulty, in turn, though, could stem from just how novel the situation is for me.
 I am not accustomed to watching television with subtitles, and there have been only a limited number of circumstances in the past where my visual processing has given me all that much of an issue in comparison to the issues that my spouse’s auditory processing gives them.
 It seems that felt struggle on its own is not sufficient to capture the important relative difference that we have with regard to the situation.
-This dimension of the case seems to matter morally but it is unclear that a difficulty-based view has the resources to be able to explain why it should.
+This dimension of the case seems to matter morally, but it is unclear that a difficulty-based view has the resources to be able to explain why it should.

 Approach 3: Disavowal/Unchangeability